by Craig Makhosi Charnock, UBuntu Bridge and YhoXhosa founder

 as the oft quoted proverb goes.
 Without doubt, it helps and is more fun to learn with others.
 My journey of learning Xhosa has often been isolated, and at times lonely, often far from my home and the cultural comforts I grew up with.

-So it is with great excitement and gratitude that I look forward to welcoming you and sharing this journey, which gets easier, more fun and more influential, as more of us walk it.
+So it is with great excitement and gratitude that we look forward to welcoming you and sharing this journey, which gets easier, more fun and more influential, as more of us walk it.

-Do let me know if you have any questions via comments below :)c
+Do let us know if you have any questions via comments below or email :)c

 Craig Makhosi Charnock

-PLEASE NOTE: Bookings and early bird discounts are only available until 30 September 2020, or by special request.
-We are only driven by sustainability 🙂
+PLEASE NOTE: Bookings and early bird discounts are still available for group of 4 bookings until 19 May 2023, or by special request.